-Black's Law Dictionary defines a citizen as 'a member of a free city or jural society, (civitas.) possessing all the rights and privileges which can be enjoyed by any person under its constitution and government, and subject to the corresponding duties.'13 The scope of Black's definition of citizen and citizenship encompasses those individuals who have been guaranteed of their rights and privileges as per constitution and government.
+Black's Law Dictionary explains a citizen as 'a fellow member of a free city or jural society, (civitas.) owning all the rights and honors which can be enjoyed by any person under its constitution and and subject to the resultant government, responsibilities.
+The scope of Black's definition of citizen and citizenship encompasses those individuals who have been guaranteed of their rights and privileges as per constitution and government.
 Notably, the Citizenship Act of 1982 grants citizenship by descent (jus sanguinis), and confers citizenship on individuals born out of parents who are themselves nationals.
-As per the Citizenship Act, an individual can be accorded citizenship if he is (i) belonging to the 135 legally recognized national ethnic groups, or (ii) an individual
+As per the Citizenship Act, an individual can be accorded citizenship if he is (i) belonging to the 135 legally recognized national ethnic groups, or (ii) an individual, who was previously granted citizenship on the date of presentation of the act.
+This essentially meant that nearly everybody had citizenship as per the original 1948 Act.
+However, the 1982 Act provided that citizens reapply for citizenship, and until last year (2016), most of Rohingyas were not accorded citizenship status, even after re-application.
+Further, Myanmar fails to identify Rohingyas as officially recognized national ethnic group.
+Rohingyas in Northern Rakhine have been issued Temporary Registration Certificates (TRC) since 1995, which does not mention the place of birth, and hence cannot be used to claim citizenship but denote 'lawful residence' to its holder.